maheesha999/Wedding_planning/README.md

-Love in Bloom is a trusted and comprehensive wedding planning website that helps couples make informed decisions and manage all aspects of their wedding under fair packages.
+Love in Bloom is a trusted and comprehensive wedding planning website that helps couples make informed decisions stress-freely and manage all aspects of their wedding under fair packages.
 The platform allows users to book services such as venues, dresses, catering, photography, decorations, and more.

 Key Features:
 <li>Service Booking: Couples can browse and book various wedding services, including fashion, beauty, catering, and more.</li>